 - 4. Farmers Market at IX Art Park

 - Charlottesville Restaurants

 Viognier is the major white grape grown in Charlottesville.
 Chardonnay also grows in the region as well as the less well-known Petit Manseng grape.
 Chardonnay tends to be grown more often in Northern Virginia as Charlottesville can be a bit warm.

 Petit Manseng is a grape that lasts until quite late in the season and makes delicious dry white wines.
 Personally, I am a Chardonnay drinker and I loved the Petit Manseng wines I tried while on the Monticello Wine Trail.
 Viognier and Petit Manseng are the primary white grapes in Charlottesville.

-Finally, Virginia has a unique indigenous red grape known as the Norton which can be quite polarising.
-It’s a deep purple grape with flavours of dark fruits and a rich, fruity aroma.
+Finally, Virginia has a unique indigenous red grape known as the Norton, which can be quite polarising.
+It’s a deep purple grape with flavors of dark fruits and a rich, fruity aroma.

 Virginia Wine Competitions